"A COMPREHENSIVE GUIDE TO CANNABIS GROWTH: FROM SEED TO HARVEST"

 Terpenes, another class of compounds found in cannabis, are responsible for the plant's unique aroma and flavor profiles.
 These organic compounds are not exclusive to cannabis but are found in various plants, contributing to their distinct scents and tastes.

+Additionally, terpenes contribute to the plant's aroma and flavor and may synergize with cannabinoids to enhance their effects, a phenomenon known as the entourage effect.
 In addition to their aromatic properties, terpenes have been found to possess potential therapeutic benefits, making them a subject of interest for researchers and cannabis enthusiasts alike.

 Terpenes - THC